ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/configureGrep11TestClient.md

 This also shows the three files in the _certs_ directory that you have already taken care of, but the first line is the only line you need to change:

-TODO: put infrastructure in place for env GREP11ServerIP

    ```
    sed -i -e "s/STUDENT_GREP11SERVER_IP/${GREP11ServerIP}/g" server_test.go